 For example, GDPR, an EU law on data protection and privacy, entitles users to the right to request an erasure of any personal data, but it's not possible on blockchain, a platform on which all stored data are immutable.
 There's also a dilemma in the trust mechanism when it comes to recording certain types of transactions like real estate transactions.

 Miners are paid based on the sets of data they record.
 It would cost an exorbitant amount of money if all the data from their IoT devices go to a blockchain.

 Focusing on the convergence of IoT and blockchain, ITM implements a cryptographic security algorithm in the chips, what Taiwan is well known for, to allow anchoring and M2M (machine to machine) auditing.
 Under an exclusive security protocol, cryptographic calculations will be performed on the hardware level before the transactions are recorded in the blockchain.

 Within their framework, a package of transaction data on the local database (e.g. on an IoT device) will be given a fingerprint to be recorded in the public blockchain, where the data accuracy will be verified.
-A single transaction on the public chain therefore can clear millions sets of off-chain data while ensuring that the data is trustworthy and tamper-proof.
+A single transaction on the public blockchain therefore can clear millions sets of off-chain data while ensuring that the data are trustworthy and tamper-proof.